 A handyman typically has a diverse skill set and can offer clients a wide range of services, but there are legal limitations to the jobs a jack-of-all-trades may accept.
-Learn what jobs a handyman can and can’t legally do in most states.
+Learn what jobs a handyman can legally do in most states.

 Often, homeowners and small businesses like to hire a jack-of-all trades for small jobs, preferring to employ someone who can perform a variety of maintenance and upkeep tasks rather than hiring a different specialty contractor for each job.
 If you have a diverse skill set and can offer clients a wide range of services, starting your own handyman business can be a great way to earn a living.
 However, because certain types of projects require additional training, licensing, or certifications, there are limits to what services you can offer as a handyman.
 This article looks at the types of job a handyman can and can’t legally do so a prospective handyman can better understand the responsibilities that may come with the job.